MiCyg/LyraTSynth/README.md

 - [ ] **1 week** – Test the device to identify any issues during continuous operation.
 - [ ] **1 week** – Prepare the presentation.

-## Hello World

-Yes – I still have a “Hello, World!” example :)